-The TCU MSAT Program realizes that misunderstandings and disagreements may arise during the course of a student's enrollment in the program.
+The TCU MSAT Program realizes that misunderstandings and disagreements may arise during a student's enrollment in the program.
 The University has established both informal and formal procedures that a student may follow when presenting grievances.
-A grievance is defined as any dispute or difference concerning the interpretation or enforcement of any provision of University regulations, policies or procedures or state or federal laws applicable on the campus.
+A grievance is defined as any dispute or difference concerning the interpretation or enforcement of any provision of university regulations, policies or procedures or state or federal laws applicable on the campus.

 Administrators, faculty and students are encouraged in all instances to resolve grievances informally and as promptly as possible.
 However, formal procedures may be followed when needed.
-Detailed information about the University Judicial System is given in the Student Handbook, available at the beginning of each fall semester.
-Individuals who have additional questions about how to gain access to the system may contact the office of the Dean of Students.
+These assure all parties to the dispute "fair play" rights and set certain time limitations.
+Information about the student grievance procedure via University Judicial System is available from the Dean of Students Office by clicking this link.

 Informal Procedures: Initially, disagreements, complaints, misunderstandings and grievances directly associated with Athletic Training Students' commitments or involvement in the MSAT Program can be resolved by using discussion, exchanges, counseling, persuasion, and other informal procedures.
 It is the intent of this policy to maximize these informal procedures so long as such measures prove effective.
-The formal procedural provisions of this policy should be set in motion only when the informal procedures have potential to or prove to be ineffective.
+The formal procedural provisions should be set in motion only when the informal procedures have potential to or prove to be ineffective.
 It is expected that the great majority of cases will be handled in accordance with informal procedures.

 Formal Procedures: In the administration of formal grievance procedures, the following shall be observed: